workadventure/scripting-api-extra/docs/automatic-configuration.md

     <figcaption class="figure-caption">Here, only users with tag "admin" will have access to the configuration screen</figcaption>
 </figure>

+You can also protect a local configuration zone by adding the `openConfigAdminTag` property and by setting a tag as value.
+Adding `openConfigAdminTag: admin` to a layer that contains `openConfig` will prevent players that don't have the 'admin' tag to see the local configuration panel, as well as the alert to open it.

 ## Altering the display of a variable